 3. Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
 5 ILCS 140/7(1)(a).
-Accordingly, the home address, date of birth, and driver's license number of the parties mentioned in the report are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.
+Accordingly, the home address, date of birth, driver's license number, and physical description of the party mentioned in the report are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.